therod/theminimalistcoder/app/data/articles/2016-10-31-putting-myself-out-there.md

 ---
 title: "Putting myself out there"
-description: "Writing is easy, putting yourself out there - not so much."
+description: "Writing is easy, putting yourself out there - not so much..."
 created_at: '2016-10-31'
 updated_at: '2016-10-31'
 published: true